This article explores the essential aspects of commercial vehicles, detailing their defining characteristics, uses, and regulations.

 You will require a UCR if you operate one or more buses and trucks interstate or internationally.

 To register for a UCR, you need to provide:

-🚕 number and types of vehicle you will operate
+- number and types of vehicles you will operate

 International Registration Plan